-(a) The Lessee, acting in conjunction with all other State lesses; if any, of tide and submerged lands between Point Conception and Point Arguello, shall supply and maintain a dedicated spill control vessel, comparable to Mr. Clean II operated by Clean Seas, Inc. The vessel may be chartered through an industry cooperative.
-Such charter, including crew, fuel and food, need not exceed one million, one hundred thousand dollars (\$1,100,000) the first year.
+The Lessee, acting in conjunction with all other State lessees, if any, of tide and submerged lands between Point Conception and Point Arguello, shall supply and maintain a dedicated spill control vessel, comparable to Mr. The vessel may be Clean II operated by Clean Seas, Inc. chartered through an industry cooperative.
+Such charter, crew, fuel and food, need not exceed one million, including one hundred thousand dollars (\$1,100,000) the first year.
 Such vessel shall be equipped with the most effective equipment available.
-The capital cost of the equipment need not exceed dollars (\$1,100,000) the one million one hundred thousand The vessel must be capable of being on location first year. in the project area within two (2) hours of notification that a spill has occurred.
+The capital cost of the equipment need not exceed dollars (\$1,100,000) the one million one hundred thousand first year.
+The vessel must be capable of being on location in the project area within two (2) hours of notification that a spill has occurred.
 The vessel must be available for use on the leased lands prior to any drilling activities on the leased lands.